zopyx/zopyx.typesense/README.md

 Add `zopyx.typesense` to your buildout, re-run buildout and install it within Plone.

 For Typesense installation, please check the installation docs of Typesense (either for installation through Docker or through the standalone binary).

+There is no public release at this time.
+You need to install `zopyx.typesense` using `mr.developer` as source checkout from Github.

 ## Configuration